 - the officer made a mistake in the reading

-- the officer doesn’t like going to court and hope by dropping the ticket you’ll pay it
+- the officer doesn’t like going to court and hoped by dropping the ticket you’ll pay it

 - the prosecutor doesn’t want to proceed on such a minor offence

-- the prosecutor believes the officers evidence is weak
+- the prosecutor believes the officer’s evidence is weak or ill prepared for a trial

 As well junior or rookie police officers are sometimes unsure or reluctant to issue speeding tickets and subsequently do not want to appear in traffic court.

 Traffic court for many police officers is intimidating.
-Sometimes officers reduce the speed hoping that because there are no demerits and only a fifty (50) dollar fine the driver will just pay it.
+Sometimes officers reduce the speed hoping that the driver will just pay it because there are no demerits and the fine is only a fifty (50) dollars

 Inexperienced officers may believe if they drop the ticket to no points that you’ll pay it.

-We have heard of officers telling drivers, “there’s no points, it’s just a fine, it won’t affect your insurance”, nothing could be more misleading.
+We have heard of officers telling drivers, “there’s no points, it’s just a fine, it won’t affect your insurance”.
+Nothing could be more misleading and all convictions for traffic tickets can affect your insurance.

 Read more about fighting speeding tickets >>